Iraq says 'not happy' with 'dangerous' US pullout threat - France 24

 In the space of just two months, another 40 attacks have taken place, targeting not only the embassy and military bases, but also the supply convoys of Iraqi contractors for Washington and its allies.

+Kurdish Iraqi authorities pinned the blame on the Hashed al-Shaabi, an Iraqi state-sponsored paramilitary network dominated by pro-Iran forces.

+"Six rockets were fired from Nineveh province by the Hashed al-Shaabi, targeting Arbil airport," where US troops are based, the Iraqi Kurdish region's counter-terrorism division said.

-"Attacks on foreign embassies are attacks on the government, which has responsibility for protecting them," the Iraqi minister said.
+Before that latest volley of rockets, the Iraqi foreign minister said "attacks on foreign embassies are attacks on the government, which has responsibility for protecting them."

-Recent attacks have mostly been claimed by little known factions among the array of Shiite armed groups equipped and trained by neighbouring Iran during the war against the Sunni extremists of IS.
+Recent attacks have mostly been claimed by little known factions among the array of Shiite armed groups equipped and trained by neighbouring Iran during the war against the Sunni extremists of the Islamic State group.

 The armed groups have been locked in a tug-of-war with Kadhemi, who is seen as more pro-American than some of his predecessors.